How to Buy Crypto Before Listing on Exchanges

 - Fake Websites - Phishing pages mimic real presale sites.

 Always research, verify, and secure.
-Velto helps minimize risk with security alerts and integrated contract verification, but nothing replaces good judgment.
+Velto can surface certain risk signals, such as unusual contract information or unknown domains, but nothing replaces careful due diligence and good judgment.

 Main Ways to Get Crypto Before Exchange Listings